 Waiver for Immigration Fraud and Misrepresentation or Criminal Grounds

 The last problem that may affect your spouse, and is a problem for some illegal immigrants here in the United States has two possible components.
 Your spouse may have a criminal conviction that makes your spouse inadmissible to the United States.
 Alternatively, your spouse may have either committed immigration fraud or made a material misrepresentation to the immigration authorities.
 Both these problems cause your spouse to be inadmissible, ineligible for a green card.

 Waiver: Form I-601, Application for Waiver of Grounds of Inadmissibility

 To address either of these grounds of inadmissibility, your spouse must request a waiver.
 The I-601 is very like the I-601A in the USCIS requirements.
 While your spouse makes the application, the standard is whether he or she has a qualifying relative, a US citizen spouse or US citizen children and whether these qualified relatives would suffer extreme hardship.

 Just like the I-601A, extreme hardship is difficult to show and will differ for different people.
 We have a guide to the I-601 waiver.
 In it we discuss how to determine the best way to meet the USCIS extreme hardship requirement.

 How We Can Help

-If you read over this guide to marrying an illegal immigrant, you can see that our immigration attorney is very familiar with the types of immigration problems affecting them and possibly preventing he or she from receiving lawful permanent resident status in the United States.
-Usually the best way to proceed if you are marrying an illegal immigrant is to get a consultation with us, an immigration attorney, for you and your spouse to understand your particular circumstances.
+If you read over this guide to marrying an illegal immigrant, you can see that our immigration attorney is very familiar with the types of immigration problems affecting them and possibly preventing he or her from receiving lawful permanent resident status in the United States.
+Usually, the best way to proceed if you are marrying an illegal immigrant is to get a consultation with us, an immigration attorney, for you and your spouse to understand your particular circumstances.
 We will analyze your situation and advise on the best way to go.
-Please contact us.